arvdsar/alexblog/content/Waterdrop Device/schematics.md

 ## Sound Detection
 I built a **sound detection circuit** to trigger the flash upon detecting a noise.

-I used a circuit design found in a **PDF document** (not designed by me).
-While it works, I believe there are more accurate solutions available.
-If you need higher precision, search for alternative circuits!
+In the end I never used it because it was not good enough.
+The schematics got lost so if you need this, use google.